 ELIGIBILITY AND APPLICATION COSTS

-- For an applicant to qualify for the Malta Residence and Visa Programme, he needs to meet the following qualifications and requirements:
+- For an applicant to qualify for the Malta Residence and Visa Programme, he/she needs to meet the following qualifications and requirements:

 - Be at least 18 years of age;

-- Has stable and regular resources which are sufficient to maintain him/herself and any of his/her dependants;
+- Have stable and regular resources which are sufficient to maintain himself/herself and any of his/her dependants;

 - Be in possession of valid travel documents, for both himself and his dependents;

-- Be in possession of health insurance in respect of all risks covered for Maltese Nationals;
+- Be in possession of adequate health insurance covering the EU territory;

 To qualify for the Malta Residence and Visa Programme, an applicant must also hold a qualifying property for a minimum of 5 years from the date of issuance of the Residence Certificate, either by purchasing or renting.